pgrill/guidelines/python/README.rst

 How do we use TDD in Python?

-First off, we will start by designing a simple class that will do simple stuff just in form of example.
+First off, we will start by designing a simple class that will do simple stuff just by way of example.

 .. code:: python